pythoncapi/pythoncapi/doc/cython.rst

 An alternative to using the C API directly is to rewrite a C extension using `Cython <http://cython.org/>`__ which generates C code using the C API.

+Cython allows you to wrap existing C code, but if you want to use Python objects in C or details which are not exposed at the Python level, you still need the Python C API to work with those.

+Whether to use Cython or not depends on your use case.
+It's not always the obvious choice (otherwise, those other tools would not exist).

 XXX write a better rationale why migrating to Cython!

 Questions: